sgchun/nps/README.md

 ```

 ### Running NPS on test set #1 without parallelization
-Test set #1 is a small dataset and can be easily tested on modest desktop computers.
-For instructions on running it on computer clusters, see [SGE](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-sge-clusters) and [LSF](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-lsf-clusters) sections below.
 NPS was designed with parallel processing on clusters in mind.
-For this, the algorithm is broken down into multiple steps, and computationally-intensive operations are split into chromosomes and run in parallel.
-For desktop computers, we provide a wrapper script (`run_all_chroms.sh`) to run SGE cluster jobs sequentially on a desktop computer, processing one chromosome at a time.
+For this, the algorithm is broken down into multiple steps, and computationally-intensive operations are split by chromosomes and run in parallel.
+For instructions on running it on computer clusters, move onto [SGE](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-sge-clusters) and [LSF](https://github.com/sgchun/nps#running-nps-on-test-set-1-using-lsf-clusters) sections after finishing this section.

+For desktop computers, we provide a wrapper script (`run_all_chroms.sh`) to drive SGE cluster jobs sequentially, by processing one chromosome at a time.
+Test set #1 is a small dataset and can be tested on modest desktop computers without parallelization.
+The instructions below are based on the scenario that you will run the test set #1 on a desktop computer.

 1. **Standardize genotypes.** The first step is to standardize the training genotypes to the mean of 0 and variance of 1 using `nps_stdgt.job`.
 The first parameter (`testdata/Test1`) is the location of training cohort data, where NPS will find chrom*N*.*DatasetTag*.dosage.gz files.
 The second parameter (`Test1.train`) is the *DatasetTag* of training cohort.
    ```bash